What an adventure!

 - Total transportation costs: $134.75

 *Note: Those who opt not to take a day trip to Yasuni Nat’l Park can reduce transportation costs by $20-$30 to complete the trip from Coca to Iquitos for as little as $104.75.
+Although visiting Yasuni is highly recommended, as it was our highlight of the four days.

 - Hostel in Nuevo Rocafuerte: $12 per person